DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 </VirtualHost>
 ```

 Where do we put all these variables?
-[Let's explore :nerd_face:]()
+[Let's explore :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#defining-variables-in-included-files-and-roles)

-These belong to the role only.
-This is why they will live in the `role variables` directory. in `webserver/vars/main.yml`:
+These variables belong to the Webservers role.
+They have their place in a designed for the purpose location `webserver/vars/main.yml`:

 ```bash
 mkdir -p webserver/vars && vi webserver/vars/main.yml